 |Physical||Third Party Data Center||Physical access control lists manage ingress and egress

 24x7x365 security officers with fixed locations at front and rear access points

 Access control (mantraps)

-All of the above handled by AWS – see Appendix 3
+All of the above handled by AWS – see Annex 3

 Handling of Personal Information

 Data Retention and Disposal